JeyAsare/bootcamp/README.md

 ### Code Used

-* GreatStack - Youtube: Similiar project to mine so helped me navigate through the game functionality.
+- GreatStack: Youtube Similiar project to mine so helped me navigate through the game functionality.
+- All other code was created by developer Jeremy Amoako

 ### Content

-* ChatGPT: Used to generate questions.
+- ChatGPT: Used to generate questions.
-* Midjourney: Used to create game images.
+- Midjourney: Used to create game images.

 ### Acknowledgements

-Iris Smok - Cohort Facilitator, always somebody who is willing to help.
-Family and Friends - Constant support and push to get my work done.
+Iris Smok - Cohort Facilitator, always somebody who is willing to help Family and Friends - Constant support and push to get my work done